erkle64/BulkDemolishTerrain/README.md

 #### Usage

 * Just use the bulk demolish mode (ctrl-F) on terrain and make sure to have enough inventory space for it.
+* Hold alt to destory items instead of adding them to the inventory.

 #### Compatibility